ghalestrilo/seg/README.md

 TL;DR it uses [reagent](https://reagent-project.github.io/)/[reframe](https://github.com/Day8/re-frame) ([react](https://reactjs.org/)/[redux](https://redux.js.org/) for cljs) to create interfaces using [react-blessed](https://github.com/Yomguithereal/react-blessed) components, which interface with the [blessed](https://github.com/chjj/blessed) terminal interface engine.

 ATM.
 I'm organizing the project roadmap via issues.
 Feel free to grab one and tackle it.

+## Running

+Update `track.cljs`, changing the filename at the end of the `:boot` parameter of the `:tidal` extension to point to yout boot file.
+Run `npm install`

+Open two terminals on root folder

+Terminal 1: run `npm run init`.
+Terminal 2: wait until build finishes and run `node --inspect target/js/compiled/segue.js <filename>`, where filename is the absolute path to a tidalcycles file, including extension.

+Remember to organize your track in annotated blocks:

+- A `do` block with a `-- @name <name>` comment will be parsed as a named section
+- The first `let` statement in the file is presumed to declare all track-level variables, and will be evaluated as the track loads
+- A `do` block with a `-- @setup` comment will be run as the track loads

 ## Usage